ckcr4lyf/qbit-race/README.md

 ### Post install setup

 Run `qbit-race` once to generate a dummy config file.
-(TODO: Fix the auth error on first run).

 Then you can edit the file in `~/.config/qbit-race/config.json` with the values you prefer.